Ricardo-V-V/ricardo-v-v.github.io/README.md

 ## License

-- This project was created inspired by the following bootstrap template: https://bostami-bootstrap-nextjs.vercel.app/
 - Images and design are owned by their authors.
 - This app is not intended for commercial use.
 It was build for educational purposes only.